thesaigoneer/atomic-saigon/README.md

       What has been added:            What has been removed:
       - hyprland                       - firefox
       - nwg-shell                      - nvtop
-      - fastfetch                      - various fonts and themes
+      - eza, fastfetch                 - various fonts and themes
       - mc, micro, rofi
       - zsh (incl. completions)